 We shall contact you in good time prior to the renewal date of your policy with the renewal premium and terms for the coming year.
 If you do not wish to renew the policy, please let us know as soon as possible.

 This Agreement shall be governed by the laws of England and Wales and the parties agree herewith that any dispute arising out of it shall be subject to the (non-) exclusive jurisdiction of the English Courts.

 Other taxes or costs, or both, may exist in relation to products and services offered by us which are not paid through, nor imposed, by us.

 All personal information about you will be treated as private and confidential and will normally only be used or disclosed by us in the normal course of arranging and administering your insurance.
 We will not disclose any information to any other parties without consent.
 We may use the information we hold about you to provide information to you about other products and services, which we feel may be appropriate to you.
 You may exercise your right to give notice stop data being processed for marketing purposes by contacting us.
 Unless we are notified of any changes we shall assume the personal and sensitive data we hold is correct and shall use it to provide quotations when policies for due for renewal.
-Under the Data Protection Act 1998 individuals have the right to see any personal information held about them that we hold in our records subject to an administration fee of £10.00.
+Under the Data Protection Act 1998 individuals have the right to see any personal information held about them that we hold in our records.
 In the interests of security and to aid customer service, telephone calls may be monitored and/or recorded.

 Whilst we monitor the financial strength of the insurers with whom we place business it should be noted the claims paying ability of even the strongest insurers could be affected by adverse business conditions.
 We cannot, therefore, guarantee the solvency of any insurer or underwriter.
 A liability for the premium, whether in full or pro rata, may arise under policies where a participating insurer becomes insolvent.